 Yes, this is something that happens quite often.

-They expended all that energy at first in the hopes that it would lead to that place of heightened chemistry but it just didn’t.
+They expended all that energy at first, in the hopes that it would lead to a place of heightened chemistry, but it didn’t.

 As a result, out of gas or out of energy, they lose interest quickly and move on.

 Get the very best of DatingLogic straight to your inbox!